patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 A **tree view** is a structure that displays data in a hierarchical view.
 It can be used in a [dropdown](/components/dropdown), [drawer](/components/drawer), [primary-detail](/demos/primary-detail), [modal](/components/modal), or [wizard](/components/wizard).

-A default tree view provides a tree structure with items and an arrow to expand or collapse child items.
-Every tree view can be extended with these [optional elements](#tree-view-capabilities).
+A default tree view provides a tree structure with items and arrows to expand or collapse child items.
+Every tree view can be extended with these [optional capabilities](#tree-view-capabilities).

 ## Tree view elements